Contra Costa and Sunvalley Boulevards

 Concord, California

 The East Bay's fourth interior mall was originally envisaged by Phoenix's Del Webb Construction Company.
-However, the complex was developed by Bayshore Properties of San Francisco, which was a joint venture of Michigan's A. Alfred Taubman, Chicago's Arthur Rubloff and New York City's Charles Allen, Junior.
+Del Webb was acquired by Bayshore Properties of San Francisco, which was a joint venture of Michigan's A. Alfred Taubman, Chicago's Arthur Rubloff and New York City's Charles Allen, Junior.
+Bayshore Properties went on to develop SUNVALLEY CENTER.
 Israeli architect Avner Naggar designed the retail hub.

 An official dedication for SUNVALLEY CENTER was held on August 3, 1967, with over forty stores and services making their debut.
 Entertainment at the ribbon-cutting ceremony was provided by Tony Martin, star of stage and screen, and Del Courtney's Band.

 A 3-level (266,000 square foot) J.C.
 Penney was inaugurated as part of the August 3 grand opening.
-The new Penneys was joined by a 3-level (233,000 square foot) Macy's California on August 17 of the same year.
+The new Penneys was joined by a 3-level (233,000 square foot) Macy's California on August 17th.
 When fully-leased, SUNVALLEY CENTER contained 128 stores and services.
 These included Spencer Gifts, Kushin's Shoes, H. Liebes ladies' wear, B. Dalton Bookseller, Florsheim Shoes, Docktor Pet Center, Walgreen Drug and an S.H.
 Kress 5 & 10.

 The General Cinema Corporation Sunvalley Cinema was situated on the 1st Level Mall.
-It showed its first feature on August 9, 1967, and was twinned in the 1970s.
-Adjacent to the Cinema were the Sunvalley Ice Arena and World's Fare.
+The venue, which showed its first feature on August 9, 1967, was twinned in the 1970s.
+Adjacent to the Cinema was the World's Fare Restaurant.
 This collection of eleven eateries was a forerunner of the shopping mall food courts of the 1980s.

 Encompassing an astounding 1,255,000 leasable square feet, the 2-level mall was heralded as the nation's largest enclosed shopping center.
 However, within months, it would be surpassed by Denver's new CINDERELLA CITY MALL and Chicagoland's YORKTOWN CENTER.